I’m excited to tell you a year later, we still LOVE the East Nashville restaurant, Folk, that serves quite possibly the best pizza in Nashville.

 Blue crab is often featured in one of the small plates.
 We have had two versions, both so good.
 One was made with a shredded red cabbage, garlic scapes, and wood sorrel.
 My favorite was made with an Italian succulent with bread crumbs.
 Every week you will see changes in the menu depending on available fresh ingredients, which are put together in harmonious fashion compelling you to try dishes you’ve never had, yet still feel somewhat familiar.

 We have ordered the kale pizza twice, and no one does kale better.
-The crust is crisp and chewy just as good as any pizza in Italy.
-The kale is sultry, with parmesan cheese with enough char to the kale to bring an added texture.
+The crust is crisp and chewy, just as good as any pizza in Italy.
+The kale is sultry, with parmesan cheese and enough char to the kale to bring an added texture.

 Saving one of the best for last, the Clam Pizza with bonito, lemon, chili, parsley seems to be the most talked about and possibly their signature pizza.
 It’s scrumptious, and everyone at the table loved it!
 When we went with another couple we started with this as an appetizer, and then ordered more pizza later after some side dishes.